Jbargotio/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 9-divide_and_rule- contains a script that divides POWER and DIVIDE environmental variables file 10-love_exponent_breath- contains a script that displays BREATH to the power LOVE file 11-binary_to_decimal-contains a script that converts a number from base 2 to base 10 file 12-combinations-a contains script that prints all possible combinations of two letters, except oo'\n' file 13-print_float- a script that prints a number with two decimal places, followed by a new line
+file 9-divide_and_rule- contains a script that divides POWER and DIVIDE environmental variables file 10-love_exponent_breath- contains a script that displays BREATH to the power LOVE file 11-binary_to_decimal-contains a script that converts a number from base 2 to base 10 file 12-combinations-a contains script that prints all possible combinations of two letters, except oo <br />
+file 13-print_float- a script that prints a number with two decimal places, followed by a new line